google/WebFundamentals/src/content/en/ilt/pwa/lab-integrating-analytics.md

-<strong>Note:</strong> Data for our app is not available yet.
+Note: Data for our app is not available yet.
 It takes some time to process the data, typically <a href="https://support.google.com/analytics/answer/1070983?hl=en#DataProcessingLatency">24-48 hours</a>.